 Squash also grows on both vine and bush plants.
 Summer squash grows on bush plants and is harvested before the rind hardens.
 There is a myriad of varieties of summer squash to choose from.
 These include:

 Lately, increasing numbers of hybrids have expanded the summer squash options even further, giving any number of bush squash vegetable choices for the urban gardener.

 Peppers are also grown on bushes.
 Native to Central and South America, peppers are of two camps: sweet or hot.
-As with summer squash, there is a dizzying amount of varieties to choose from with a range of colors, flavors and shapes.
+As with summer squash, there is a dizzying number of varieties to choose from with a range of colors, flavors, and shapes.
 Almost any variety of pepper plant will work in an urban setting.

 Popular bush cucumbers include:

 - Bush Champion

 - Pot Luck

 - Salad Bush

 Lastly, I’m just going to sneak this one in– tomatoes.
 Okay, I know tomatoes are technically a fruit, but a lot of people think of them as veggies, so I include them here.
 Besides, what is a self-respecting gardener to do but grow tomatoes?
 These contradictions grow from large bushes, almost trees, to smaller cherry tomato varieties.
 Some good compact tomato varieties for urban settings include: